-Per his calculations, the next great era will dawn sometime in the 22nd century, its outline shaped by a disruptive technology: “brain emulation,” which would enable an entire human brain to be converted from cells into circuits and transferred onto a non-biological hardware.
+Per his calculations, the next great era will dawn sometime in the 22nd century, its outline shaped by the disruptive technology of “brain emulation,” which would enable an entire human brain to be converted from cells into circuits and then transferred onto a non-biological hardware.

 A mash-up of robotics and social theory, the book is a comprehensive treatise on what such a state could look like.
 Our progeny, it forsees, will be digital beings, existing as a huge hive of “minds,” literally, one a mental clone of the other (to an extent.)

-Their economy would double every month—compared to the 15 years at the present—“a growth driven less by innovation and more by em population growth,” indeed, an explosive growth fueled by easy self-replication.
+Their economy would double every month—compared to 15 years at the present—“a growth driven less by innovation and more by em population growth,” an explosion, fueled by easy self-replication.
 One em would, on demand, be able to make a phalanx of facsimiles of itself.

 In a world, where an army of workers can be created at the drop of a hat, labor is woefully cheap and wages fall far, dropping to a bare subsistence level.
 Ems work more than half their waking hours, but still, make just enough to make ends meets.
 Instead of shelling out cash for mortgage, rent, grocery, gas, medical bills, they’d have to pay for their own infrastructure.

-Ems reproduce by making batches of identical copies, with identical memories and identical make-up.
-What’s most troubling in all this is the end of childhood as we know it.
+An em reproduces by cranking out identical copies of himself or herself, each having identical memories and identical temperament.
+What’s most troubling in this picture is the end of childhood as we know it.

 As em minds are, typically, faster than human minds, em bodies are smaller than human bodies.
 Most ems are Lilliputian creatures, with minds that can run at many different speeds.
 The standard model (“kilo-em”) would think at 1,000 times the human speed.
 A body that feels natural for such an em to control is only half as tall as a LEGO brick.

 Where one Mary belongs to a community of other Marys, women just like her, it’s hard to see that such a society could be anything, but egalitarian.
-Oddly, it too, is divided into classes, grouped by speeds.
+But oddly, it too, is divided into classes, grouped by speeds.
 Faster ems will belong to the higher echelons of society.

-Ems would live in tall, dense skyscrapers, which are vast piles of computer hardware, threaded with cooling pipes, with clouds of hot air billowing from them.
-Such metropolises would emerge in regions that are cold, safe from storms and close to water, likely in places, where Google and Amazon have enormous server farms (think: Norway.)
+Ems would live in tall, dense skyscrapers, in essence, vast piles of computer hardware, threaded with cooling pipes, with clouds of hot air billowing from them.
+Such metropolises would emerge in regions that are cold; safe from storms; and are close to water, likely in places, where Google and Amazon have enormous server farms (think: Norway.)